Interventional {{label}}

 - Patients taking ranolazine

-strong CYP3 inhibitors (ketoconazole, clarithromycin, nelfinavir), and CYP3 inducers
+as strong CYP3 inhibitors (ketoconazole, clarithromycin, nelfinavir), and CYP3

 - Patients with clinically significant medical comorbidities (hepatic, renal, cardiac,